WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   2. noun: the analysis and judgment of the merits and faults of a literary or artistic work.

      _"alternative methods of criticism supported by well-developed literary theories"_

+- critique

+  1. noun: a detailed analysis and assessment of something, especially a literary, philosophical, or political theory.

+     _"a critique of Marxist historicism"_

+  2. verb: evaluate (a theory or practice) in a detailed and analytical way.

+     _"the authors critique the methods and practices used in the research"_

 - crouch